yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 {{{
 nvram set pppoe_ifname=vlan1}}}
 === DHCP server & client settings ===
-To act as a DHCP-client towards WAN set the following:
+To act as a DHCP client towards WAN set the following:

 {{{
 nvram set wan0_proto=dhcp
 nvram set wan_proto=dhcp
 nvram commit}}}
-To act as a DHCP-server towards LAN set the following:
+To act as a DHCP server towards LAN set the following:

 {{{
 nvram set default_lan_proto=dhcp_server
 nvram set lan_dhcp=1
 nvram set dhcp_enable_x=1
 nvram commit}}}
-These settings are optional and not necessary for dhcp to function:
+These settings are optional and not necessary for DHCP to function:

 {{{
 # to set DHCP IP address pool begin at 192.168.1.222